arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/04-event-hubs-azure-functions.md

 }
 ```

-Upon receival of an Azure EventHubs message, the message will be either routed to one of the two previously registered message handlers.
+Upon receival of an Azure EventHubs event, the event will be either routed to one of the two previously registered message handlers.